RaminHAL9001/haskell-exercises/Calculator.md

 Rewrite `parseLabel` to use `parseManyChars` with the `isAlpha` predicate, and use the `fmap` function to wrap the output of `parseManyChars` in the `Label` data constructor.
+The error message returned by `parseLabel` should be `"expecting a label"`.

 ## 4.6.
 Misleading error messages?
-Let's simplify our primitives.
+Lets simplify our primitives.
 Lets look at what happens when we run the `parseParen` function with an empty string (run `parseParen ""` in GHCI to see what happens).
 What error message occurs?